tranngocminhhieu/refresh-metabase-session/README.md

 # Refresh Metabase session
-Update the Metabase session by Signing in with Google and Saving it to Rentry automatically.
+Data analysts who use Metabase to get data automatically need a Metabase session.
+But the Metabase session will automatically expire after some time (usually 7 days).
+These scripts will help you update the Metabase session by Signing in with Google and Saving it to Rentry automatically.

 ![Refresh the Metabase session](images/thumb.png)